-Other Wildlife in Great Smoky Mountains National Park ...
+Other Wildlife - Great Smoky Mountains National Park

-Birds, except for a few species, often remain hidden in thick forest where they are more often heard than seen by the casual visitor.
-The park supports about 200 species of birds, including about 70-80 which are present during the winter.
+Birds, except for a few species, often remain hidden in thick forest where they are more often heard than seen.
+There are about 200 species of birds in the park, including about 70-80 which are present during the winter.
 Elevation affects birdlife, creating a situation in which one can expect to find birds in the high country which are typical of northern New England.
 Some birds migrate down the mountains during the winter to escape severe conditions on the high ridges.
 Dark-eyed juncos are an example.
 Species you are likely to notice are...

 Dark-eyed Junco.
 These are the small, gray birds with white outer tail feathers (noticeable in flight) that frequent the parking lots at Newfound Gap and Clingmans Dome.